 - Olive oil and lemon juice: Mix one-quarter cup lemon juice with one-half teaspoon olive oil.
 Dip a soft cloth into the mixture so it is damp, not dripping.
 Rub gently over the jewelry.
 Then wipe with a clean damp cloth, then a dry cloth.
 Q-tips are useful for reaching tiny crevices.

-A soft jewelry polishing cloth works well.
+A soft jewelry polishing cloth works well on gold jewelry.
 If further cleaning is needed, try the following steps at home: